24 Shostakovich Preludes and Fugues

 (2021)

 Composed in a World War II camp, Messiaen's Quartet for the End of Time is a testimonial of humanity's standing perseverance in the face of adversity.
-HKU MUSE marked the 80th anniversary of its premiere and the Music Department's 40th with a series of lectures, performances, and a new quartet piece by Dr. Joshua Chan, explored the work's enduring relevance and spiritual depth.
+To mark the masterpiece's 80th anniversary, HKU MUSE presented a curated series of lectures, performance, and a newly commissioned quartet by Dr. Joshua Chan, exploring the work's enduring relevance and spiritual depth.

 The Complete Bartók String Quartets